 - Why do you want to work here? - Research the company and mention positives about why you want to work there, such as opportunities to grow, further study, etc.

-- Tell me a bit about yourself. - Include interests, hobbies, volunteer work, qualities.
+- Tell me a bit about yourself - Include interests, hobbies, volunteer work, qualities.

 - Why do you want to work in childcare? - Be honest and show your passion for working with children.

-- What are your weaknesses? - Do not talk about your personal qualities as a weakness, keep it professional such as being too critical, attempting to please everyone, unfamiliar with the software, miss out on small details etc. With any weakness, you MUST make sure you say how you are working to fix your weakness with an example.
+- What are your weaknesses? - Do not talk about your personal qualities as a weakness, keep it professional such as being too critical, attempting to please everyone, unfamiliar with the software, missing out on small details etc. With any weakness, you MUST make sure you say how you are working to fix your weakness with an example.

-- What are your long-term goals – Further studies, your career path etc.
+- What are your long-term goals – Further studies, your career path etc?

-- Tell us about your experience working with children. - Make sure it is positive, talk about experiences you planned, interests you got involved in etc.
+- Tell us about your experience working with children - Make sure it is positive, talk about experiences you planned, interests you got involved in etc.

 - What age groups do you prefer to work with? - Be ready for why.